 Rifleman Alexander Patterson was wounded in action on 14 February 1917 and then, after two years at the Front, he was killed in action on 6 August 1917 during the Third Battle of Ypres.

 Rifleman Alexander Patterson was 24 when he died and he was buried in Ypres Town Cemetery Extension, Belgium.
 There is an inscription on his CWGC headstone:

 SAFE IN THE ARMS OF JESUS

-Rifleman Alexander Patterson is commemorated on Holywood and District War Memorial; in Glencraig Parish Church of Ireland Church (Holy Trinity) and in Rockport School Craigavad.
+Rifleman Alexander Patterson is commemorated on Holywood and District War Memorial; on the Holywood Orange Lodges Memorial Plaque; in Glencraig Parish Church of Ireland Church (Holy Trinity) and in Rockport School Craigavad.